KasVital/MobInfo2/ReadMe.txt

 *****************************************
 ***  Conversion of DropRate Database  ***
 *****************************************
 The integrated DropRate converter can convert the contents of a DropRate database into MobInfo database entries.
 Yet in order for the converter to work an additional item database must be installed.
 THIS IS ABSOLUTELY MANDATORY !

 Right now the DropRate conversion supports the following item database tools: ItemSync (from Derkyle), LootLink and LootLink Enhanced (from Telo and Brodrick) and KS_Items (from Kaelten).
 You MUST have one of these AddOns installed and you MUST have a sufficiently large database.
 Why is this so important ?
 Because DropRate recorded only the item names, which is highly inefficient.
 All modern tools use instead mainly the item ID code.
 Yet name to code conversion is tricky, because the WoW client does not support this.
 Instead an item database is required that knows item names and that can convert a given item name into an item ID code.
 The AddOns that MobInfo currently supports all offer this feature.

-Right now Using LootLink is recommended for the conversion because AddOns sites like "http://ui.worldofwar.net" host huge downloadable LootLink item databases that ensure a high conversion success rate.
+Using LootLink is recommended for the conversion because AddOns sites like "http://ui.worldofwar.net" host huge downloadable LootLink item databases that ensure a high conversion success rate.
 After successful conversion LootLink (or any other item database tool) can be uninstalled, if you dont want to keep it.

 Note that whenever the item database AddOn does not know an item from the DropRate database this item can NOT be converted into the MobInfo database.
 Therefore Mobs with unknown items can only be partially converted.
 The unknown items will be missing from the Mobs when looking at their MobInfo data.

 Here is how to make the conversion:

-1) You must have the following AddOns installed and active: MobInfo, DropRate, and either ItemSync or KC_Items.
+1) You must have the following AddOns installed and active: MobInfo, DropRate, and either ItemSync, LootLink or KC_Items.
 I'd like to mention that I made all my tests with ItemSync and it worked very well.

-2) Backup your MobInfo database as explained in the "IMPORT" chapter.
+2) Backup your MobInfo database as explained in the "How to Backup your MobInfo database" chapter.
 Similarely backup your DropRate database.
 The conversion will modify both databases !
 Therefore it is very important to have backups of the originals so that you can go back to the state before the conversion, in case you encounter a problem, or in case you are not happy with the result

 3) To start the conversion enter "/mi2 convertDropRate" at the chat prompt.
 The conversion result will appear in the standard chat log window.